marcingrzejszczak/marcingrzejszczak.github.io/source/abstracts/index.markdown

 - Debug like a pro: Leverage metrics, distributed tracing, logs, and exemplars to pinpoint latency bottlenecks and hunt down elusive bugs.
 - See the unseen: Gain deep insights into application health, performance, and user experience, empowering data-driven decisions.

-Ready to unleash the full potential of your JVM app using the industry’s golden standard?
+Ready to reach the full potential of your JVM app using the industry’s golden standard?
 Join this session and become an Observability Jedi!

 ___